Meet Our Team

 I’m excited to be part of a project that brings marine science to life on our coastal paths.
 Sometimes science and conservation can feel very removed from our everyday lives.
 I love how Plover Rovers aims to combat this and strives to inspire communities to feel more connected to our amazing oceans.

 Katya gained her MSc in Conservation and Biodiversity in Cornwall and spent four years co-creating a student-led environmental education project aimed to inspire children in outdoor settings.
-She as a LEO for the area between Weymouth and the Isle of Purbeck and also takes care of our Instagram.
+She heads up our Comms team and takes care of our Instagram.

 "We as a society can make a difference!"